jimyuill/MS-Word-macros-and-vba/README.md

 To download a file:
 * Double-click on the file
 * After it opens, click on the icon for "Download raw file"

+Word files of type *.docm contain macros (a VBA program).
+Follow its installation instructions to enable the macros.